 - base salary;

 - annual cash bonuses;

-- equity awards;
+- · equity awards;

-- health and retirement benefits and perquisites; and
+- health and HSA match; and

 - 401(k) plan

 Base Salary

 The Named Executive Officers receive a base salary to compensate them for services rendered to our Company.
 The base salary payable to each Named Executive Officer is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, roles and responsibilities.